rachel-gonsenhauser/Final_Project_Environmental_Data_Analytics/README.md

 <describe the folders contained in the repository, including what type of files they contain>

+The repository

 <describe the formats of files for the various purposes contained in the repository>

 <describe your file naming conventions>

+Files are named according to the following naming convention: `databasename_datatype_details_stage.format`, where:

+**databasename** refers to the database from where the data originated

+**datatype** is a description of data

+**details** are additional descriptive details, particularly important for processed data

+**stage**refers to the stage in data management pipelines (e.g., raw, cleaned, or processed)

+**format** is a non-proprietary file format (e.g., .csv, .txt)

 ## Metadata